AdaptiveCity/acp_prod/README.md

-# Intelligent City Platform production server build and system installation
+# Adaptive City Program production server build and system installation

-These steps describe the process of getting from a bare brand new server to a running Rita platform.
+These steps describe the process of getting from a bare brand new server to a running ACP real-time server platform.
 The specific machine comments, e.g. regarding iTrac relate to a Dell PowerEdge server.

 ### Install Ubuntu on the server